tinacms/tinacms-site/content/blog/editing-on-the-cloud.md

 Already have a [Gatsby Cloud](https://www.gatsbyjs.com/cloud/) plan?
 Want to host a small site under [Heroku's](https://www.heroku.com) free tier?

-The choice is up to you, depending on your needs!
+The choice is up to you!

 You can fire up a **cloud editing environment** using one of these services and have users start making commits.